J-Bentley/Linux-Handbooks/usb-boot-64bit-ubuntu-server-rpi4.md

 - Verify sudo priviledges of new user & reboot (if RPI4 restarts = success): `sudo reboot`
 - Delete default ubuntu user account: `sudo deluser --remove-home ubuntu`
 - Verify ubuntu user is deleted: `id ubuntu` & verify password is deleted `grep '^ubuntu' /etc/passwd` (no output = success)
+- Type `sudo nano /etc/hostname` and change the default hostname to your preffered hostname.
+- Find any occurance of the default hostname in `/etc/hosts` and change it to what is in `/etc/hostname`.